 23andMe is a brand that has quickly become synonymous with DNA testing.
-With more than 10 million users it’s one of the most popular DNA testing kits on the market.
+With more than 10 million users it’s one of the most popular DNA test kits on the market.
 This is good, the more people in 23andMe’s system, the better many of the ancestry results are likely to be – and the more relatives you can connect with.

 Unlike some other DNA tests on the market, 23andMe offers up a huge amount of insights about both your ancestry, including your genetic ethnicity and relatives, and your health, which includes genetic health risks.
 Not only are all of these results detailed, but they’re easy-to-understand as well, thanks to a great user interface.

-Here’s our experience with 23andMe DNA testing, including picking the right DNA test, sending in a sample of your DNA, and finding out the results a few weeks later.
+Here’s our experience with 23andMe DNA testing, including picking the right DNA test, sending in a sample of your DNA, and finding out the results a few weeks later

 23andMe price and testing types